The Lookup search type is designed to enable the user to enter a key search term to produce desired address information.

 Recommended implementation

-1. The user enters a single piece of locality information and manually starts a search.
+The user enters the search key and manually starts a search.

-3. When the collection of locality information is selected, related fields are pre-filled on your website.
-Should a final address be selected, it is then displayed per your website design i.e. a single text box or a multi-fielded layout.
+When a selection is made, the final address is displayed and any optional enrichment information shown per your website design i.e. a single text box or a multi-fielded layout.

 The recommended workflow (as demonstrated by our sample code) is: